0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 node [performing a paid service](start-running-a-node.md#which-node-should-you-run).
 Collateral means the stake of a node can be used to pay compensation for misconduct committed with the node.
 For all services on PBC there is a basic safety principle: $ValueOfStake \gt ValueOfService$.
-This can be understood by looking at how the principle is applied for nodes performing oracle service or ZK service.
+The safety principle can be showcased through the application of it in the oracle service and the ZK service, explained below:

 Three [oracle nodes](../pbc-fundamentals/dictionary.md#oracle-node) performing oracle service together constitutes one [small oracle](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet).
 A